-The simple solution here is to add more RAM, but there is only so much RAM you can add before it reaches a threshold and becomes effectively underused.
-Two factors dictate what this threshold equates to and how it can fluctuate.
+The simple solution here is to add more RAM, but there is only so much RAM you can add before it reaches a certain threshold beyond which all the extra RAM will end up being unused.
+Two factors dictate how high this threshold is and how it can fluctuate.

-How Much Of A Difference Does More RAM Make To Gaming?
+How Much Of A Difference Does More RAM Make For Gaming?

 What About RAM Clock Speed?

 The answer here is very similar: the improvement depends on the software that you use, the RAM capacity, and the speed of the previous RAM setup.
 A higher clock speed means more operations being executed each second, so the RAM will be handling data faster.
 However, in the majority of cases, the difference in performance will be unnoticeable or nigh-unnoticeable when it comes to gaming.

 Of course, there are also the CPU and the motherboard to consider in this regard.
 Not all motherboards support high RAM speeds or RAM overclocking, while there is always the matter of bottlenecking when it comes to the CPU.
 Namely, if the CPU cannot keep up with the RAM, then you’d be dealing with a bottleneck, and the RAM won’t be utilized to its full capacity.

 But as usual, when it comes to gaming, it is always the GPU that has the most impact.

 GPU and VRAM Are The Most Important Factor In Gaming

 GPUs have inbuilt RAM called VRAM, short for video RAM.
 VRAM is a quick form of flash memory that stores all sorts of graphics data and allows the GPU to access it almost instantly.